jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 In this case, the lighting conditions make the lower part of the target appear full almost black, while normally the lower part is a combined pattern of red and black.
 Hence, the neural network is learning to recognize such pattern, and when that pattern is not perceivable anymore, due to different lighting conditions, the recognition fails.
 On the other hand, the upper part of the target is recognized, since the lighting conditions did not affect its colors in a significant amount.

-To solve this issue, we can
+To solve this issue, we can apply a filter to remove illumination changes from the image before feeding it to the neural network.
+This illumination filters can be implemented as a neural network as well: B. Bascle, O. Bernier, V. Lemaire, “Learning invariants to illumination changes typical of indoor environments: application to image color correction,” in International Journal of Imaging Systems and Technology (IJIST), 17(3):132-142, John Wiley & Sons, Oct.
+2007